karthik25/featurify/ReadMe.md

 ### Usage

-1. Add the Featurify nuget package using the nuget package manager.
-The Featurify.Contract nuget package is also added automatically.
-If you want to have a seperate project to define `IUserInfoStrategy`, `IToggleMetadataFinder' and other associated classes, you can just add the Featurify.Contracts nuget package to that.
+1. Add the `Featurify` nuget package using the nuget package manager.
+The `Featurify.Contract` nuget package is also added automatically.
+If you want to have a seperate project to define `IUserInfoStrategy`, `IToggleMetadataFinder` and other associated classes, you can just add the `Featurify.Contracts` nuget package to that.

 2. Create a class (implementing `IUserInfoStrategy`) that would provide the user information for the current user.